dcaoyuan/chana/chana-docs/rst/benchmark/ht-concurrency.rst

 Observation
 -----------

-- The 2 threads of akka-io selectors kept < 60%
+- The CPU usages of 2 threads of akka-io selectors kept < 60%
-- The default-dispatcher threads (from 1 to 22) kept about 90%
+- The CPU usages of default-dispatcher threads (from 1 to 22) kept about 90%
 - There were other jvm threads kept about 10%
 - The throughput scaled almost linearly when parallelism-max <= 13
 - The throughput did not scale any more when parallelism-max >= 18, and the total CPU usage kept 100% therefrom